wenhuizhang/Akraino/Jenkins/test2.md

 test for access control across different projects

-Test result, it is a id based DAC, no MAC is enforced
+test result, it is a id based DAC, no MAC is enforced

 ```
 #!/bin/bash